 Providers know that business needs do not outweigh the needs of a patient’s care.
 Therefore, they need to be sure to proceed in line with the order’s directives and document the process to mitigate as much risk as possible.
 Indeed, there is already speculation about the possibility of health care providers, especially hospitals, being inundated with plaintiffs’ lawsuits related to COVID-19.
 So following Dr. Acton’s orders is even more critical to ensuring economic recovery for any health care organization.

 Scheduling a cosmetic surgery for a patient with multiple co-morbidities which would make them susceptible to COVID-19 is not the best idea.
 Regardless of how hard the patient pushes for the surgery or procedure, remember the order requires a “joint decision” between the provider and patient.
 Be sure to document whether the patient has any new conditions.
 This may prove difficult to do correctly without an in-person examination, but the patient should be asked whether they have any new health issues since the last assessment to schedule the procedure.
 Finally, with respect to item 4 listed above, providers must document that they informed a patient of (1) the risk of contracting COVID-19, and (2) the impact it will have on them during their recovery, because it could prove critical in the unfortunate event a patient does contract the virus.

-For further information on this topic or advice on how to proceed with these elective procedures and surgeries, please contact Brian Higgins or any attorney in the Frost Brown Todd Health Care Innovation Industry Team.
+For further information on this topic or advice on how to proceed with these elective procedures and surgeries, please contact a member of Frost Brown Todd Health Care Innovation Industry Team.
 We are here to help you help your patients!